 They choose this time to either respond to emails or other correspondence or read up on any messages or memos they received.
 Those lawyers who will head out to court afterward will use this time to review their cases and get ready for the hearing.
 They might also try to finish some other tasks they cannot accomplish when they are out of the office for the next few hours.

-Lawyers also have to prepare a lot of documents related to their active cases, including motions, memorandums, pleadings, and similar paperwork.
+Lawyers also have to prepare a lot of documents related to their active cases, including motions, memorandums, pleadings and similar paperwork.
 This takes time and mornings are perfect for these tasks because it is quiet enough and their minds are still fresh and alert.

 During Business Hours

 If the lawyer is in the office at this time, it is easy to assume that they will be spending the time on the phone or at meetings.
 They may be talking to their clients, updating them on their cases, or also discussing cases with fellow lawyers.
-Depending on their specialization, they might also be contacting other people related to their cases.
+Depending on their specialisation, they might also be contacting other people related to their cases.

 They might also be outside of the office, doing their research as part of their cases.
 For example, personal injury attorneys will need to visit the scene where the accident happened, collecting data and making their assessments.